easy-website-generator/easy-website-generator/README.md

 Commands:
-  init      initialises a ewg repo serve     !not workin at he moment, use gulp serve! starts a webserver on an ewg repo and reloads on changes generate  generates the dist folder from your ewg repo
+  init      initialises a ewg repo serve     starts a webserver on ewg repo and watches for changes generate  generates the dist folder from your ewg repo tasks     show registered tasks
+  *         call any gulp task by passing it to ewg, also arguments are passed

 Options:
-  --help        help
-  --version     version
-  --theme       installs a zipped theme from url when running ewg "init"
+  --help        Hilfe anzeigen                                         [boolean] --version     Version anzeigen                                       [boolean] --theme       installs a zipped theme from url when running ewg "init"
                                                             [Standard: "simple"]
   --production  loads production settings when running ewg "serve" or
                 "generate", default: development
   --test        load test settings when running ewg "serve" or "generate",